 Researching your family or finding historical information about the cemeteries has never been easier!
 You can now click to access the Loveland Burial Park or Lakeside Cemetery digital databases.
 Please go through the City's GIS web portal here: INTERACTIVE WEB MAPS

-Each Spring and Fall, the cemeteries hold clean-up weekends.
-Families and friends with loved ones interred at the Loveland Burial Park or Lakeside Cemetery are invited to take part in them.
+Each spring and fall, the cemeteries hold clean-up weekends.
+Families and friends with loved ones interred at the Loveland Burial Park or Lakeside Cemetery are invited to take part.

-The Loveland Historical Society holds tours of the Cemeteries as part of their "May is Historic Preservation Month" activities.
+The Loveland Historical Society holds tours of the cemeteries as part of their "May is Historic Preservation Month" activities.
 The Loveland Reporter Herald then wrote an article about the cemetery and the tour in May of 2013.
-Here are excerpts from that article for our readers:
+Here are excerpts from that article.

 When Loveland was founded in 1877, the city needed a cemetery, so on Feb.
 5, 1880, W.B.
 Osborn and G.W.
 Litle signed the incorporation of Lakeside Burial Park.
 The prominent Timpke-Osborn family owned the cemetery until 1919, when the city purchased and took over its management.